By Teachers, For Teachers

 [TeachHUB Recommends: Reading Instruction Workshops from the K-12 Teachers Alliance.]

-In any class, you are going to encounter students who don’t like reading novels or who don’t like reading this particular novel.
-Use a film versions of the novels you are reading to excite those students who are struggling to become or stay interested.
+In any class, you are going to encounter students who don’t like reading the assigned novel, or who don’t like reading novels in general.
+Use film versions of the novels you are reading to excite those students who are struggling to become or stay interested.

 Show the film versions of one or several of the most exciting, funny, or interesting moments in the novel as an activating strategy before you begin reading.
 You can also use book trailers to get students excited about their upcoming reads.
 (Also a great post-reading project).